Recruitment in Metaverse — Necessity, not an option

 Nevertheless, the leaders forecast that Metaverse is the future of technology related to HCM and must be embraced.
-The recruitment departments should create a strategic plan because the benefits for all aspects of HR are too essential to let the roadblocks come in the way.
+The recruitment departments should create a strategic plan because the benefits for all aspects of HR are too essential to let the roadblocks come in

-Many brands are already making their way to Metaverse like Gucci and Nike.
+Many brands are already making their way into Metaverse like Gucci and Nike.
 It is to take inspiration from them and catch the trend early to improve your employer brand and transform your workplace.
 These technological advancements are going to completely redefine the context of every organization and shape how it will function and create value for a long time to come.
 Those who stayed behind due to uncertainty will find themselves sooner or later operating in the world defined by others.

 Metaverse is going to provide an immersive experience to the new candidates where they will experience the virtual world of their new workplace.
 The companies will have an opportunity to demonstrate their work culture to the candidates and help their recruiting teams to attract and increase the talent pool of the candidates through recruitment in Metaverse.